alphagov/accessibility-guidance/source/documentation/index.md

 * [The University of Washington: IT Accessibility Checklist and Tutorial](http://www.washington.edu/accessibility/checklist/)
 * [WCAG 2.0 Quick Start Guide](https://aduggin.github.io/wcag/)

+The [Web Content Accessibility Guidelines](https://www.w3.org/WAI/intro/wcag-new) (known as WCAG 2.0) are an internationally recognised set of recommendations, created by the World Wide Web Consortium (W3C), for improving web accessibility.

+They explain how to make digital services accessible to everyone, including users with impairments to their:

+* sight - blind, partially sighted or colour blind people
+* hearing - people who are deaf or hard of hearing
+* mobility - like those who find it difficult to use a mouse or keyboard
+* thinking and understanding - people with dyslexia, autism or other learning difficulties

+## The EN 301 549 Accessibility Standard
+EN 301 549 is a standard which specifies a broad range of accessibility requirements applicable to ICT products and services (including web pages, non-web documents and software).

+If you meet this standard you will be deemed to meet the requirements of the regulations.

+EN 301 549 leverages WCAG for websites, non-html documents and software.

+The standard has two main sections.
+The first outlines the accessibility needs of different user groups.
+The second has detailed requirements on how user’s need must be met for different products and services.

+### Accessibility needs
+The standard has a series of [functional performance statements](http://mandate376.standards.eu/standard/functional-statements) which describe the accessibility needs that need to be met:

+* usage without vision
+* usage with limited vision
+* usage without perception of colour
+* usage without hearing
+* usage with limited hearing
+* usage without vocal capability
+* usage with limited manipulation or strength
+* usage with limited reach
+* minimize photosensitive seizure triggers
+* usage with limited cognition

+### Accessibility requirements
+The standard also has a list of [functional accessibility requirements](http://mandate376.standards.eu/standard/technical-requirements) for different types of products and services, each of which need to be met in order to satisfy the procurement guidelines.
+Requirements focus on the way that information can be presented, viewed, or interacted with.

+Accessibility requirements for websites and web content leverage the [Web Content Accessibility Guidelines](https://www.w3.org/WAI/intro/wcag-new), explicitly stating WCAG 2.0 Level AA (including Level A) as the benchmark.
+Where it’s appropriate, relevant WCAG criteria have been applied to other technologies, such as non-web documents and software.

 ## Accessibility statements
 You are required to publish an accessibility statement.